reeshuffled/reeshuffled.github.io/_posts/2023-08-24-A-Mental-Model-of-Programming-as-Data-Manipulation.md

 ---
-layout: writing
+layout: article
-categories: Writing
+categories: Articles
 tags: ["Computer Science Education"]
 title: "A Mental Model of Programming as Data Manipulation"
-permalink: /writing/mental-model-of-programming
+slug: mental-model-of-programming
 description: "A model for understanding computation that is good for beginners or people who are looking to learn program without too much Computer Science theory."
 ---